Aflygare27/flexbox-layout/README.md

-# Git Version Control
+# Flexbox layout
-This is a git version control demo page for FrontEnd Now
+This is a flexbox layout demo page for FrontEnd now